Assistance Dogs

 To be recognized as an Assistance Dog under the Commonwealth Disability Discrimination Act 1992 an Assistance Dog must:

 • Be Trained.
-You can achieve this through an Assistance Dog Provider, or private training companies - like Adelaide K9 Services.
+You can achieve this yourself, through an Assistance Dog Provider, or private training companies - like Adelaide K9 Services.

 • Pass the Public Access Test (PAT).
 The PAT is a test the dog must pass every three years.
 It is coordinated by the State government and is administered by approved assessors.
 The primary function of the PAT is to assess the appropriateness of assistance dog teams (dog and owner).
 To pass the test the dog must meet the standards of hygiene, be well behaved and under control of the owner at all times.